vtexdocs/dev-portal-content/docs/guides/Master-Data/guides/pagination-in-the-master-data-api.md

 >ℹ️ You can only define the page size in the first request.
 It cannot be changed in subsequent requests.

-To obtain the next pages, you can choose between retrieving subsequent pages or retrieving a specific page.
-See details about each option in the following sections.

 ### Retrieving subsequent pages

 Use the `X-VTEX-MD-TOKEN` header returned from the previous request as the `_token` query parameter in your next request to retrieve the subsequent pages.
 You can repeat this request until the response body is empty, indicating that there are no more documents to retrieve.